Newton-Kim/mycurl/README.md

 # mycurl
 mycurl is a simple interactive client based on libcurl written in C++.
-It has been developed to test a newly developed server or a feature of the server.
+It has been developed to test a newly developed server or its feature.
 # License
 MIT License(http//opensource.org/licenses/MIT)
 # Usage